Here’s a shortish autobiographical sketch to give you a sense of my experience and orientation in this work!

 I was a artsy young person passionate about personal expression through music, art, and performance (still true!).
 I’ve also always had a very strong affinity to the “natural” world and loved getting outdoors and exploring wild landscapes.

 I grew up in Kansas in a socially progressive and mostly secular household.
 Relationally speaking I was raised predominately by my mother, who walked between the conventional and alternative healthcare worlds as a lymphodema therapist, yogi/transcendental meditator, and herbalist hedge witch, which had a big influence on me as I grew up.
+My parents were also involved in the local Celtic and American roots music communities, so I grew up with a lot of ancestral music present.

 In high school I was an honors student who was involved in a bazillion extra circular activities such as choir, drama club, track, basketball, various art projects.
 I was very energetically sensitive and empathic, but not able to hone these skills yet.
-I struggled with boundaries in romantic and sexual relationships, and began using marijuana and experimenting with psychedelic to tend my wounds.
+I struggled with boundaries in romantic and sexual relationships, and began using cannabis and experimenting with entheogens to tend my wounds.
 I didn’t feel safe expressing the fullness of my inner witchy queer nature out of fear of social exile.
 High school was also when I became aware of the distorted power dynamics of cis-white-thin-ablebodied-pretty privilege and the objectification of womxn and bodies, in a very personal sense.

 E A R L Y 2 0 0 0 ‘ s